Joe Gallo: Murder

 A differing but equally disputed account of the murder was offered by Frank Sheeran, a hitman and labor union boss.
 Shortly before his death in 2003, Sheeran claimed that he was the lone triggerman in the Gallo hit acting on orders from mobster Russell Bufalino, who felt that Gallo was drawing undue attention with his flashy lifestyle.
 Coffey and several other NYPD investigators are confident that Sheeran killed Gallo.
 Furthermore, an eyewitness at Umbertos on the night of the incident, later a New York Times editor who spoke on condition of anonymity, also identified Sheeran as the man she observed shooting Gallo.
-Jerry Capeci, a journalist and Mafia expert who was at Umbertos shortly after the shooting as a young reporter for the New York Post, later wrote if he were "forced to make a choice" about who shot Gallo, Sheeran was the most likely culprit.
+Jerry Capeci, a journalist and Mafia expert who was at Umbertos shortly after the shooting as a young reporter for the New York Post, later wrote that if he were "forced to make a choice" about who shot Gallo, Sheeran was the most likely culprit.

 Bill Tonelli disputes the truthfulness of Sheeran's claim in his Slate article "The Lies of the Irishman," as does Harvard Law School professor Jack Goldsmith in "Jimmy Hoffa and 'The Irishman': A True Crime Story?" which appeared in The New York Review of Books.
 Former Colombo family captain Michael Franzese also disputes that Sheeran was the killer when reviewing the scene depicting the assassination in The Irishman, claiming that he knows "for a fact what happened there" based on his personal involvement with the Mafia at the time.
 Gallo's widow later stated that she remembered the attack involving multiple men, all of whom were short and appeared to be Italian.
 Sheeran, on the other hand, was of mixed Irish-Swedish descent and 6'4".